Jeu de taquin dynamics on infinite Young tableaux and second class particles: The limit shape and the semicircle transition measure

 As an application of these ideas, we prove the convergence in distribution of the directions along the \jdt path in the infinite Plancherel-random tableau.
-This is a weaker version of Theorem~\ref{thm-straight-line} that identifies the distribution \eqref{eq:theta-dist} but does not include the fact that the \jdt path is asymptotically a straight line.
-It will be convenient to work with a modified version of the \jdt path in which time is reparametrized to correspond more closely to the Plancherel growth process \eqref{eq:plancherel-growth}.
-We call this the \demph{natural parametrization} of the \jdt path.
-To define it, let $\jpathlazy_n =\jpath_{K(n)}$ denote the position of the last box in the \jdt path contained in the diagram $\Lambda_n$; i.e., $K(n)$ is the maximal number $k$ such that $t_{\jpath_k}$, the tableau entry in position $\jpath_k$, is $\le n$.
-The reparametrized sequence $(\jpathlazy_n)_{n\ge1}$ is simply a slowed-down or ``lazy'' version of the \jdt path: as $n$ increases it either jumps to its right or up if in the Plancherel growth process a box was added in one of those two positions, and stays put at other times.
+This is a weaker version of Theorem~\ref {thmm-straight-line} that identifies the distribution \eqref {eq:theta-dist} but does not include the fact that the \jdt path is asymptotically a straight line.
+It will be convenient to work with a modified version of the \jdt path in which time is reparameterized to correspond more closely to the Plancherel growth process \eqref {eq:plancherel-growth}.
+We call this the \demph{natural parameterization} of the \jdt path.
+To define it, let $\jpathlazy_n =\jpath_{K(n)}$ denote the position of the last box in the \jdt path contained in the diagram $\Lambda_n$, that is, $K(n)$ is the maximal number $k$ such that $t_{\jpath_k}$, the tableau entry in position $\jpath_k$, is $\le n$.
+The reparameterized sequence $(\jpathlazy _n)_{n\ge1}$ is simply a slowed-down or ``lazy'' version of the \jdt path: as $n$ increases, it either jumps to its right or up if in the Plancherel growth process a box was added in one of those two positions, and stays put at other times.

-\begin{thm} Let $T$ be a Plancherel-random infinite Young tableau with a naturally-parametrized \jdt path $(\jpathlazy_n)_{n=1}^\infty$.
+\begin{thmm} Let $T$ be a Plancherel-random infinite Young tableau with a naturally-parameterized \jdt path $(\jpathlazy_n)_{n=1}^\infty$.
 We have the convergence in distribution